moehriegitt/hob3l/doc/scadformat.md

 values, because it was felt that error messages are better than silently assuming a default, particularly for finding bugs.

+## OpenSCAD CSG Format

+OpenSCAD can write a flattened `.csg` file in SCAD syntax that removes a lot of things that Hob3l cannot read, so the `.csg` exporter of OpenSCAD can often be used to make a file readable by Hob3l.
+This `.csg` exporter is generally very fast and thus a viable preprocessor step for running Hob3l.

 ## Informal Overview

 The general idea is that all basic polyhedra 3D objects of SCAD are